 This test can measure the involvement of lower motor neurons, which can help to differentiate between PLS and ALS.

-If your spasticity isn't controlled with oral medication, your doctor may recommend surgically implanting a medication pump to deliver baclofen directly to your spinal fluid (intrathecal baclofen).
+If your spasticity isn't controlled with oral medication, your doctor might recommend surgically implanting a medication pump to deliver baclofen directly to your spinal fluid (intrathecal baclofen).

 Coping and support